vfarcic/devops24/manuscript/04-helm.md

     --reuse-values
 ```

 The reason we are using `helm upgrade` this time lies in the fact that we are practicing the commands we hope to use inside our CDP processes.
 Given that we want to use the same process no matter whether it's the first release (install) or those that follow (upgrade).
-It would be silly to have `if/else` statements that would determine whether it is the first release and thus execute the install, or to go with upgrade.
+It would be silly to have `if/else` statements that would determine whether it is the first release and thus execute the install, or to go with an upgrade.
 We are going with a much simpler solution.
 We will always upgrade the Chart.
-The trick is in the `-i` argument that can be translated to "install unless a release by the same name doesn't already exist".
+The trick is in the `-i` argument that can be translated to "install unless a release by the same name doesn't already exist."

 The next two arguments are the name of the Chart (`go-demo-3`) and the path to the Chart (`helm/go-demo-3`).
 By using the path to the directory with the Chart, we are experiencing yet another way to supply the Chart files.
 In the next chapter will switch to using `tgz` packages.